GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 1. Create (or designate) two service accounts:

    - A service account that runs the Tag Engine Cloud Run service, referred to below as `TAG_ENGINE_SA`.
 You should create this SA in the same project as where you are going to run the Cloud Run service(s) for Tag Engine.
-   - A service account that performs the tagging in Data Catalog, and sourcing the contents of those tags from BigQuery, referred to below as `TAG_CREATOR_SA`.
+   - A service account that creates the metadata tags in Data Catalog and sources the contents of those tags from BigQuery or GCS, referred to below as `TAG_CREATOR_SA`.
 You should create this service account in your Data Catalog project. <br><br>

 2. Define the environment variables to be used throughout the deployment:

 	```
+	export TAG_ENGINE_SA="<ID>@<TAG_ENGINE_PROJECT>.iam.gserviceaccount.com"  # Service account for running the Tag Engine Cloud Run service(s)
+	export TAG_CREATOR_SA="<ID>@<DATA_CATALOG_PROJECT>.iam.gserviceaccount.com" # Service account for creating the metadata tags from Tag Engine

-	export CLOUD_RUN_PROJECT="<PROJECT>"  # GCP project id for running the Tag Engine Cloud Run service
+	export TAG_ENGINE_PROJECT="<PROJECT>"     # GCP project id for running the Tag Engine Cloud Run service(s) and task queues
-	export CLOUD_RUN_REGION="<REGION>"    # GCP region where the Tag Engine Cloud Run service is running, e.g. us-central1
+	export TAG_ENGINE_REGION="<REGION>"       # GCP region for running the Tag Engine Cloud Run service(s) and tasks queues

 	export FIRESTORE_PROJECT="<PROJECT>"     # GCP project id for running Firestore
 	export FIRESTORE_REGION="<REGION>"       # GCP region of your Firestore database e.g. us-central1
 	export FIRESTORE_DATABASE="(default)"    # The name of your Firestore database

-	export QUEUE_PROJECT="<PROJECT>"       # GCP project id for creating the task queues
-	export QUEUE_REGION="<REGION>"         # GCP region for creating the task queues

 	export DATA_CATALOG_PROJECT="<PROJECT>"  # GCP project id where you have created your tag templates
+	export DATA_CATALOG_REGION="<REGION>"    # GCP region in which your tag templates reside

 	export BIGQUERY_PROJECT="<PROJECT>"      # GCP project used by BigQuery data assets
 	export BIGQUERY_REGION="<REGION>"        # GCP region in which data assets in BigQuery are stored, e.g. us-central1

-	export TAG_ENGINE_SA="<ID>@<CLOUD_RUN_PROJECT>.iam.gserviceaccount.com"       # email of your Cloud Run service account for running the Tag Engine Cloud Run service(s)
-	export TAG_CREATOR_SA="<ID>@<DATA_CATALOG_PROJECT>.iam.gserviceaccount.com"   # email of your Tag creator service account for creating the metadata tags
 	```

-<b>The key benefit of decoupling `TAG_ENGINE_SA` from `TAG_CREATOR_SA` is to limit the scope of what a client is allowed to tag.</b> More specifically, when a client submits a request to Tag Engine, Tag Engine checks to see if they are authorized to use TAG_CREATOR_SA before processing their request.
+<b>The key benefit of decoupling `$TAG_ENGINE_SA` from `$TAG_CREATOR_SA` is to limit the scope of what a client is allowed to tag.</b> More specifically, when a client submits a request to Tag Engine, Tag Engine checks to see if they are authorized to use `TAG_CREATOR_SA` before processing their request.
 Note that a Tag Engine client can either be a user identity or a service account.

 If multiple teams want to share a single instance of Tag Engine and they own different assets in BigQuery, they can each have their own `TAG_CREATOR_SA` to prevent one team from tagging another team's assets. `TAG_CREATOR_SA` is set in the `tagengine.ini` file (next step) with the default account for the entire Tag Engine instance.
 Tag Engine clients can override the default `TAG_CREATOR_SA` when creating tag configurations by specifying a service_account attribute in the json request (as shown [here](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/tests/configs/dynamic_table/dynamic_dataset_non_default_service_account.json)).  <br><br>